hamzaarif12345/Data-Analytics-and-Deep-Learning/README.md

 # Data-Analytics-and-Deep-Learning
-In this repository various problems of Data Analytics and Deep Learning domain has been solved in Pyhton language.
+In this repository various problems of Data Analytics and Deep Learning domain has been solved in Python language.